More layoffs at Indiana factory Trump made deal to keep open

-Under pressure from the newly-elected Trump, Carrier and its parent company United Technologies Corp (UTX.N), dropped its plan in late 2016 to close the plant and move 1,400 factory jobs to Mexico.
+Under pressure from the newly-elected Trump, Carrier and its parent company United Technologies Corp, dropped its plan in late 2016 to close the plant and move 1,400 factory jobs to Mexico.
 In return, the company received $7 million in state tax breaks to stay in Indiana.

 Trump praised the deal, under which he said 1,100 jobs would be saved, as a model of how he would push American companies to keep jobs in the country.